Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Abstract

 \section{Abstract}

-Sequential prediction from streaming observations is a fundamental problem in stochastic dynamical systems, where inherent uncertainty often leads to multiple plausible futures.
-While diffusion and flow-matching models are capable of modeling complex, multi-modal trajectories, their deployment in real-time streaming environments typically relies on repeated sampling from a non-informative initial distribution, incurring substantial inference latency and potential system backlogs.
-In this work, we introduce \emph{Sequential Flow Matching}, a principled framework grounded in Bayesian filtering.
-By treating streaming inference as learning a probability flow that transports the predictive distribution from one time step to the next, our approach naturally aligns with the recursive structure of Bayesian belief updates.
-We provide theoretical justification that initializing generation from the previous posterior offers a principled warm start that can accelerate sampling compared to na\"ive re-sampling.
-Across a wide range of forecasting, decision-making and state estimation tasks, our method achieves performance competitive with full-step diffusion while requiring only one or very few sampling steps, therefore with faster sampling.
-It suggests that framing sequential inference via Bayesian filtering provides a new and principled perspective towards efficient real-time deployment of flow-based models.
+Sequential probabilistic inference from streaming observations requires modeling distributions over future trajectories as new observations arrive.
+Although diffusion and flow-matching models are effective at capturing high-dimensional, multimodal distributions, their deployment in real-time streaming settings typically relies on repeatedly sampling from a non-informative initial distribution.
+This results in substantial inference latency, particularly when multiple samples are needed to characterize the predictive distribution.
+In this work, we introduce \emph{Sequential Bayesian Flow Matching}, a framework inspired by Bayesian filtering.
+By learning a probability flow that transports the posterior distribution from one time step to the next time step conditioned on new observations, it mirrors the recursive structure of Bayesian belief updates.
+Crucially, by using the previous belief as an informative source distribution, it enables substantially faster sampling than na\"ive resampling from scratch.
+Across scientific forecasting tasks spanning accelerator beam spill dynamics, fluid dynamics, and weather forecasting, as well as decision-making benchmarks, our method achieves performance competitive with full-step diffusion on distributional metrics while using far fewer sampling steps, substantially reducing inference latency.
 Our code is available at \url{https://github.com/Graph-COM/Sequential\_Flow\_Matching}.